 Suppressor Thread Size: Common Barrel Thread Patterns

-From the invention of the first silencer, to the present day, people have sometimes struggled to attach their silencer to their guns.
+From the invention of the first silencer to the present day, people have sometimes struggled to attach their silencers to their guns.
 While things were a bit easier in the days of the old Maxim silencer as there was really only one model to use, and just a couple thread pitches, we can no longer simply say ‘thread my barrel’ and expect the correct caliber silencer to fit.

 No, instead we are faced with a host of different thread pitches, and a collection of adapters to allow fitting different silencers to different guns.
-While there are a few popular thread pitches that are close to “standard” due to military use, or common use on popular suppressor brands, expect that if you buy a gun with a factory threaded barrel, and a silencer, that sometimes the two might not match up.
+While there are a few popular thread pitches that are close to “standard” due to military use, or common use on popular suppressor brands, expect that if you buy a gun with a factory threaded barrel, and a silencer, sometimes the two might not match up.

 We’ve prepared a list of the thread pitches on many popular and common handguns and rifles.
-This factory supplied data should help you in developing a collection of end caps and adapters to allow you to use your suppressor on as many different guns as possible.
+This factory-supplied data should help you in developing a collection of end caps and adapters to allow you to use your suppressor on as many different guns as possible.
 Unless otherwise stated, thread pitch is presented in inches with a right-hand thread pitch.
 Metric threading is listed as left-handed or right-handed metric (LHM, RHM).